• Skip to main content

 The Smoke setting on most Traeger pellet grills will keep the grill temperature at about 150°F.

-This lower temperature, in conjunction with maybe an ice bath placed below the food will allow you to smoke foods like cheese and fish without heating them up to much.
+This lower temperature, in conjunction with an ice bath placed below the food like we do with salmon, will allow you to smoke foods like cheese and fish without heating them up to much.

 Under this model, the auger can supply only enough pellets to produce smoke while keeping the grill temperature below 150°F.

-Cooking the food in the smoke setting for some time will allow you to incorporate more smoky flavors into your dishes while keeping the temperature low.
+Cooking the food on the smoke setting for some time will allow you to incorporate more smoky flavors into your dishes while keeping the temperature low.

 Just watch to avoid the thick white smoke that gets produced right at initial start up when using the Smoke setting on your Traeger.